Pinsent Masons trainee recruitment

 The Legal Cheek View

-The firm which briefly began life as Masons Pinsent, before swiftly re-ordering its name upon discovering that the corresponding internet domain had been squatted, is now one of the most recognisable in the UK.
+The firm which briefly began life as Masons Pinsent — before swiftly re-ordering its name upon discovering that this internet domain had already been squatted — is now one of the most recognisable in the UK.

 The national outfits Pinsents and Masons combined in 2004 which marked the beginning of a couple of decades of expansion.
-The firm now has a total of 26 offices across the globe, including a big British presence, with bases in Aberdeen, Belfast, Birmingham, Edinburgh, Glasgow, Leeds and Manchester, alongside its City of London headquarters.
-Other additions include the firm’s Brexit-induced decision to open its Dublin hub in 2017, and more recently the launch of its offices in the Netherlands in 2021 and Luxembourg in 2022, its seventh office in continental Europe.
+Global hubs soon cropped up in Beijing, Singapore, Paris, and Munich and a further merger with Scottish firm McGrigors in 2012 added some firing power north of the border.
+The firm now has a total of 27 offices across the globe, with UK bases in Aberdeen, Belfast, Birmingham, Edinburgh, Glasgow, Leeds and Manchester, alongside its City of London headquarters.
+Other additions include the firm’s Brexit-induced decision to open its Dublin hub in 2017, and more recently, the launch of its second UAE office in Abu Dhabi

 Unlike many corporate firms, Pinsent Masons gives its British offices equal status, with a renowned UK-wide projects practice setting the tone for an approach that is less London-centric than many.
-Tech, energy and real estate are other strong points.
-On the tech front, the firm has added three new lateral partner hires in its technology, science and industry sector.
-All joined the firm’s London office in 2023.
+Tech, energy and real estate are strong points but the trainees we spoke to also talked of “market leading work in civil fraud and data privacy”.

 Continue reading

 An “unstuffy” culture means that partners are also friendlier than at many rivals.
-Consensus is that the “majority are very helpful and supportive”, with “the odd ‘difficult’ personality”.
+“People are really ‘normal’ at Pinsent Masons.
+On the whole, teams feel tight-knit (but are not cliquey) and partners are approachable”, notes one.
+Another went as far as saying partner approachability is “a distinguishing element of training at Pinsent Masons”, adding “the partners take an interest in your growth and future and are willing to invest their time into developing your skills.”
+Overall, the consensus is that the “majority are very helpful and supportive”, with “the odd ‘difficult’ personality”.
 In this respect, “the open plan office(s) definitely helps — you feel like you can talk to anyone as there’s no doors closed!”.

 It appears that investments in the contract legal businesses Xenia and Xenion, and the continued expansion of its flexible-lawyering service, Vario, which has now become a practice group in its own right, are paying off.
-In fact, paying off might be an understatement — revenue for Pinsent Masons Vario grew a whooping 38% in the past year, from £30.9 million to £42.6 million.
+In fact, paying off might be an understatement — revenue for Pinsent Masons Vario sits at over £40 million and the business has just launched a new office in Dubai after establishing presences in Ireland, Australia, Singapore, Hong Kong and Germany.
 Another curious feature is the firm’s Human Cyber Index that analyses behaviours and attitudes towards cyber security with the aim of improving protection against hacks.

 Inspired by the firm’s push on legal tech, trainees have a proactive mindset on how to improve.
 One insider tells us: “I have ideas on products we could create/ways we could better use what we have.
 These are taken seriously at the firm and are listened to by partners and progressed”.
 Another added: “There is active encouragement to engage with legal technology and further developments in the pipeline.
 Everyone is encouraged to come up with opportunities that solve problems”.
 The firm is also given an interesting extra dimension by its Out-law legal news arm, which employs three full time journalists.